adioshun/gitBook_Semantic_Segmentation/fasterr-cnn2015.md

 >

-The translation-invariant property also reduces themodel size.
-MultiBox has a (4 + 1) × 800-dimensionalfully-connected output layer, whereas our method hasa (4 + 2) × 9-dimensional convolutional output layerin the case of k = 9 anchors.
-As a result, our outputlayer has 2:8 × 104 parameters (512 × (4 + 2) × 9for VGG-16), two orders of magnitude fewer thanMultiBox’s output layer that has 6:1 × 106 parameters(1536 × (4 + 1) × 800 for GoogleNet [34] in MultiBox[27]).
-If considering the feature projection layers, ourproposal layers still have an order of magnitude fewerparameters than MultiBox6.
-We expect our methodto have less risk of overfitting on small datasets, likePASCAL VOC.
+- The translation-invariant property also reduces the model size.

+- MultiBox has a (4 + 1) × 800-dimensional fully-connected output layer, whereas our method has a (4 + 2) × 9-dimensional convolutional output layer in the case of k = 9 anchors.

+- As a result, our output layer has 2:8 × 104 parameters (512 × (4 + 2) × 9 for VGG-16), two orders of magnitude fewer than MultiBox’s output layer that has 6:1 × 106 parameters(1536 × (4 + 1) × 800 for GoogleNet [34] in MultiBox[27]).

+- If considering the feature projection layers, our proposal layers still have an order of magnitude fewer parameters than MultiBox.
+We expect our method to have less risk of overfitting on small datasets, like PASCAL VOC.

 ##### 나.
 Multi-Scale Anchors as Regression References